 Blessed Samhain, Tragics!

 It's getting darker and colder, the nights are getting longer, it's our favourite time of year!
-Samhain (pronounced SAH-win) is the Witches' New Year, the start of the calendar cycle.
-The veil is at its thinnest as we begin our descent into the darkest part of the year.
+Samhain is also known as Halloween, All Hallows' Eve, and the Day of the Dead, and is also regarded as the Witches' New Year.
+The veil between life & death is at its thinnest, and we begin our descent into the darkest part of the year.

-Here are some ideas on how you can use this time to your advantage, harnessing the changing forces of nature to aid you in saying goodbye to the past, and making a commitment of renewal and growth in the coming year.
+Now that you know what it is and how to pronounce it - here are some ideas on how you can celebrate the Witches' New Year, harnessing the changing forces of nature to aid you in saying goodbye to the past, and making a commitment of renewal and growth in the coming year!

 Make the most of the darkness

-It's also a great time for reflective bonfires, but check that they are allowed where you live.
+It's also a great time for reflective bonfires, but check that they are allowed where you live!

 However you celebrate the coming darkness, we bid you bright blessings Tragics!

 Safe witches are clever witches, never leave a flame unattended and always be prepared to safely put out a fire if needed.